rusty-jules/ptsession/ptarchive/README.md

 ## Why not just a zip file?

-Many engineers just zip 'n ship sessions.
+Many engineers zip session folders as a delivery method.
 This is a perfectly valid, tried-and-true method for sharing sessions with collaborators.
 For the purposes of archival, it poses some challenges though:

 1. How can you add a new version of a session (and any additional audio files) to a zip file you already sent?
 2. How can you determine which audio files someone else may already have?